js7648705/Data-Capstone-Projects/README.md

      - What day of the week the calls are mamximum?
      - How the number of calls for particular reason such as fire, traffic and ems\injury varies with hours, days, and months?
   ## Titanic Project
-  * Titanic Project: Performed feature engineering and exploratory data analysis.
+  * Performed feature engineering and exploratory data analysis.
     - What was the ratio of male to female?
     - What was the survival rate with respect to gender and boarding class
     - What was the number of people in each pclass